A Whole Nother Story

-A Whole Nother Story is a children's book of spy fiction published in 2010 by Dr. Cuthbert Soup.
+A Whole Nother Story is a children's book of spy fiction published in 2010 by Gerry Swallow, using the pen name Dr. Cuthbert Soup.
 It is his debut novel.

 Plot

 The story begins by introducing the Cheeseman family: the scientist Mr. Ethan Cheeseman, his wife Olivia, three 'attractive, witty, and relatively odor-free' children and the family pets; a psychic dog named Pinky, and Steve, a talking sock puppet.

 Ethan and his wife are about to complete a time machine, and two top-secret agents show up to steal it.
 Initially, the antagonists use diplomacy, claiming that they need the invention for "the greater good".
 Their motives are suspect, and Olivia, realizing this, refuses.
 Shortly thereafter, Olivia contacts a mysterious illness and dies.

 The family initially grieves but not for long.
-They are being targeted and followed.by many people.
+They are being targeted and followed by many people.
 The agents are revealed as employees for a weapons developer.
 Ethan plans to travel back in time, reunite with his wife, and escape pursuit; but the time machine isn't working.
 He, his family, and the machine take to the road in a station wagon.

 Pursued by the incompetent but determined agents, the Cheeseman family is forced to flee repeatedly.
 During their travels they encounter a number of other wanderers.